videoDAC/streaming-back-end/README.md

 ***IF YOU ARE SEEING THIS TEST CARD, YOU HAVE SUCCESSFULLY SET UP A PERMISSIONLESS DIGITAL STAGE.***

+## Further reading

-You can now learn [how to publish more interesting content onto a Permissionless Digital Stage](https://github.com/criticaltv/permissionless-digital-stage/blob/master/PUBLISHER.md).
+You can now learn [how to publish more interesting content onto a Permissionless Digital Stage](./PUBLISHER.md).

-You can also view [the current roadmap for evolving Permissionless Digital Stage](https://github.com/criticaltv/permissionless-digital-stage/blob/master/ROADMAP.md).
+You can also view [the current roadmap for evolving Permissionless Digital Stage](./ROADMAP.md).

 ## About _Permissionless Digital Stage_